Ironman Coeur d’Alene 2012

 Run:

-My run through transition was stiff, awkward and painful, as I hit the run course it took a lot of holding back to keep it around 7:00 pace.
-I started the run as 9th in the amateur race, and once my running legs proved they were decent I focused on trying to catch as many as I could.
-In the end, I managed to pick off 5 folks to finish 4th amateur and 2nd in my AG.
-I turned in my second fastest IM run at 3:14 (on a legit+ course!).
-Things held together very well until about mile 19 “ when I finally fell off 3:09 pace (5 minutes in 7 miles lost!!!!)
+My run through transition was stiff, awkward, and painful.
+As I hit the run course, it took a lot of holding back to keep it around 7:00 pace.
+I started the run as 9th in the amateur race, and once my running legs proved they were decent, I focused on trying to catch as many as I could.
+In the end, I managed to pick off five folks to finish 4th amateur and 2nd in my AG.
+I turned in my second-fastest IM run at 3:14 (on a legit+ course!).
+Things held together very well until about mile 19—when I finally fell off 3:09 pace (5 minutes in 7 miles lost!!!!).

 Closing:

-I ended up finishing up in 9:38, my 4th fastest Ironman to date, (15th OA, 4th Amateur, 2nd AG).
-In the end I fell short of my secret goal for the race of a Top 10 OA time, but I gained some valuable insight and experiences:
+I ended up finishing in 9:38, my 4th fastest Ironman to date (15th OA, 4th Amateur, 2nd AG).
+In the end, I fell short of my secret goal for the race of a Top 10 OA time, but I gained some valuable insight and experiences: